Police believe NJ high school baseball ‘hazing’ video was social media prank

-WEST NEW YORK, New Jersey — A varsity baseball team in New Jersey is under scrutiny after a video surfaced of what looked like hazing.
+WEST NEW YORK, N.J. — A varsity baseball team in New Jersey is under scrutiny after a video surfaced of what looked like hazing.

 “This is outrageous.
 I have zero tolerance for this kind of behavior,” West New York Mayor Felix Roque said Thursday.